thot-experiment/auto1111-pnginfo/README.md

 # auto1111-pnginfo
  an extreremely minimalistic js library to extract PNG info from auto1111 gens

- it works on my machine
+ it works on my machine, there's also a memory leak

 ## details